liferay/liferay-docs/userGuide/en/chapters/10-using-web-forms-and-dynamic-data-lists.markdown

 let it go.
 This is very easy to do.

-To display a list inside the portlet, add the Dynamic Data List Form portlet to a page from the Dockbar: *Add &rarr; More &rarr; Dynamic Data List Form*.
+To display a list inside the portlet, add the Dynamic Data List Form portlet to a page: Click the *Add* button on the left side of the screen, click on *Applications* and search for *Dynamic Data List Form*.
 With the portlet on the page, click on the small gear icon in the lower left corner.
 This takes you to the configuration page, where you can select a list to use for the form entries.
 Each time a user visits your page with the volunteer sign-up, they are presented with a form to fill out.
 If they have already filled out an entry, a message is displayed instead.

 Unlike the Web Content Display portlet, however, the Dynamic Data List Forms portlet may not be installed already in your portal.
 If not, just head over to